 In considering ways to raise additional revenue to support state government, the Senate takes a three-pronged approach.
-First, one component focuses on current tax preferences or what some have characterized as "tax loopholes."
+First, one component focuses on current tax preferences.
 In implementing legislation that narrows or eliminates several tax preferences and provides fair tax treatment where inequities have occurred over time, it is estimated that \$518 million in additional revenue will be raised during the 2009-11 biennium.